hyosung11/Launch-School/journal.md

 12:58 I don't understand everything happening in Question 3.
 It's only a few lines of code, so break it down.
 Practice, practice, practice.
 I need to take a break and prep for the interview with Kevin Yeom, VP of Engineering at Encora.

 15:41 The interview went longer than expected and included many more questions than I thought I would get.
 So I have another interview with the Division CEO now.
 I haven't done any more coding and that annoys me.
 I'm going to see Dr. Riotto and then will come back and do some more programming and my soccer skills practice later.

+17:38 Working on Question 3 some more.
+Getting more repetitions.